6192dp/ggwp/README.md

 # Front-end task for ggwp.com
 # About the app

-1. This web application displays a list of buy orders available for a user and a list of datasets
+1. This web application renders a list of filters
-2. One can also see the buy order details by clicking on any buy order from the listings page
-3. The buy orders can be edited and deleted from the buy order details page
-4. The buy orders listings also has an option to filter items by country
+2. The filters can be toggled
+3. The reset button cancels all the applied filters

 # Tech stack used